david11133/crocolakeloader/README.md

-## CrocoLake-Loader
+## CrocoLakeLoader

-CrocoLake-Loader is a Python package containing modules to interface with CrocoLake -- a database of oceanographic observations that is developed and maintained in the framework of the NSF-sponsored project CROCODILE (CESM Regional Ocean and Carbon cOnfigurator with Data assimilation and Embedding).
+CrocoLakeLoader is a Python package containing modules to interface with CrocoLake -- a database of oceanographic observations that is developed and maintained in the framework of the NSF-sponsored project CROCODILE (CESM Regional Ocean and Carbon cOnfigurator with Data assimilation and Embedding).

 Its strength is to offer a uniform interface to a suite of oceanographic observations, which are all maintained in the same format (parquet), offering the user with the opportunity to retrieve and manipulate observations while remaining agnostic of their original data format, thus avoiding the extra-learning required to deal with multiple formats (netCDF, CSV, parquet, etc.) and merging different sources.